Matches Set For Next Week's WWE Smackdown | 411MANIA

 Matches Set For Next Week’s WWE Smackdown

 WWE has announced two matches for next week’s episode of Smackdown.
-The company announced on tonight’s show that the following matches will take place on next Friday’s episode, which airs on FOX:
+The following bouts were confirmed on Friday’s show for next week, which airs live on FOX:

 More Trending Stories